6 Best Manual Coffee Grinders For Home Use (Barista Tested)

 So grab your favorite mug and let’s get started.

-So why choose a manual burr grinder for your coffee beans in the first place?
+So why choose a hand grinder for your coffee beans in the first place?

-1. First off, a manual coffee grinder is the better choice if you want portability and more control over grinding your beans.
+- First off, it is the better choice if you want portability and more control over grinding your beans.

 Plus, I think you’ll come to appreciate the ritual of grinding your own coffee beans, a sort of intimate connection with the coffee brewing process.
 Except if you need to prepare 4 espressos, that’s way too tiring with a manual grinder 😉

-Below is an overview of the best manual coffee grinders with burrs in the market today:
+Below is an overview of my picks for the best manual coffee grinders on the market today:

 1. 1Zpresso J-Max (Editor’s Choice)